What ADHD has to do with stress

 ADHD is not a consequence of acute stress, but of chronic stress.
 ADHD is characterized by

-• In ADHD, too many dopamine transporters (especially in the striatum) are probably formed.
-This can either be the result of genetic imprinting (the DAT1 10/10 gene variant associated with ADHD forms more dopamine transporters)25 or could possibly be the result of upregulation due to long-lasting reduced tonic dopamine levels in the striatum: dopamine deficiency correlates with an increase in the number of dopamine transporters.26
+More on this at ⇒ Damage mechanisms of prolonged stress: downregulation / upregulation (in: Stress damage caused by early childhood and/or prolonged stress)- In ADHD, too many dopamine transporters (especially in the striatum) are probably formed.
+This can either be the result of genetic imprinting (the DAT1 10/10 gene variant associated with ADHD forms more dopamine transporters)29 or could possibly be the result of upregulation due to long-lasting reduced tonic dopamine levels in the striatum: dopamine deficiency correlates with an increase in the number of dopamine transporters.30

-• In ADHD-HI (with hyperactivity), the dopamine receptors in the cingulate cortex appear to be downregulated.27 Downregulation could indicate an oversupply of dopamine in the cingulate cortex.
+The stress hormone cortisol triggers a reduced dopamine level in the striatum.28 Prolonged stress can lead to permanently reduced dopamine levels in the striatum and subsequently to the upregulation of the DAT described above. - In ADHD-HI (with hyperactivity), the dopamine receptors in the cingulate cortex appear to be downregulated.31 Downregulation could indicate an oversupply of dopamine in the cingulate cortex.
 However, ADHD is characterized by a permanently reduced dopamine level in the PFC.
-At best, it is conceivable that the receptor downregulation was triggered by earlier chronic stress, which was still associated with increased dopamine levels.
+At best, it is conceivable that the receptor downregulation was already triggered by earlier chronic stress, which was still associated with increased dopamine levels.
 Similar changes occur in the tonic (basal) cortisol levels during chronic stress.

 Consequences are that the stress systems in ADHD are dysregulated even without a specific stressor - be it that they start up too quickly and react too intensively (ADHD-I) or no longer switch off (ADHD-HI), see above.